joegasewicz/smerch/README.md

 ### Why does this project exist?
 There are a growing number of Python developers that have also picked up Go.

-Therefore, it makes sense to build a package manager in a language that enable these developers to read & understand the source code & to be able to contribute to.
+Therefore, it makes sense to build a package manager in a language that enables these developers to read & understand the source code & to be able to contribute to it.